 If the primary account holder paid the credit card bills late or used a lot of the card's available credit, being removed as an authorized user could actually help your credit score, for example.
 Either way, you can always add points to your score over time by using your own credit accounts responsibly.
 For more tips on how to improve your credit score, you can visit our guide on the subject.

-Most credit card companies let you add an authorized user without providing that individual’s Social Security Number.
-You only need their name, birthday and address in most cases.
+Some credit card companies let you add an authorized user without providing that individual’s Social Security Number (SSN).
+You only need their name, birthday and address in some cases.

-Barclaycard – Name, Birthday, Relationship to Primary Cardmember and Citizenship status
+Barclaycard– Name, Birthday, Address, Relationship to Primary Cardmember and Citizenship status

 Before adding an authorized user, you should also make sure to weigh the benefits and potential drawbacks of doing so.
 On the one hand, it will help the authorized user build credit.
 And if you mess up, the authorized user can have the negative records removed from his or her credit report.
 On the other hand, you’re the one who’s responsible for paying the bill every month.